 What To Do While Out On Bail

-After being released on bail many people are left wondering what they should do until their case is resolved.
-Well the Bail Bonds Doctor has got you covered.
-Our highly-rated team of bail bondsmen have decided to put together an article to help you better navigate what to do upon your release on bail.
-The first and most important thing to do is make sure that you make all of your scheduled court appearances until the case is ultimately decided by a plea, jury trial, or dismissal.
-If you are convicted you must also appear in court for the sentencing.
+What to do while out on bail?
+Well, the Bail Bonds Doctor has got you covered.
+Our highly-rated team of bail bondsmen has decided to put together an article to help you better navigate what to do upon your release on bail.
+The first and most important thing to do is make sure that you make all of your scheduled court appearances.
+If convicted, you must also appear in court for the sentencing.

 While released from jail on bail, keep close contact with your bail bondsman.
-Notify your bail bondsman within 24-hours of any changes to your residence, phone number or employment.
-This is crucial in the event that we need to contact you about any changes to your next court date or other matters regarding your case.
+Notify your bail bondsman within 24-hours of any changes to your residence, phone number, or employment.
+This is crucial if we need to contact you about any changes to your next court date.

-You may be asked to come in and check in with our office while out on bail.
-Be sure to check in as directed and if you forget or cannot check in as scheduled, give our office a call as soon as you realize you missed a check in.
+Checking in with our office might be necessary.
+Be sure to check in as directed, and if you forget or cannot check-in as scheduled, give our office a call as soon as you realize you missed a registration.

 If you are unsure about when your next court date is, call our office right away.
 Always call us if you don’t know your next court date.
 A bail bondsman at our office can check in with the court and get back to you on when you need to show up for court.

-If you do miss a court appearance for any reason, give us right away so that we have a chance to inform the court of the mistake and get you back on the calendar before there are warrants issued out for your arrest.
+If you do miss a court appearance for any reason, call us right away.
+Doing so allows us a chance to report your absence and get you back on the calendar.

 Things You Should Do

-- Stay Clean & Sober: If you are in need of help find a locally scheduled Alcoholics Anonymous (AA) or Narcodics Anoynomous (NA) meeting.
+- Stay Clean & Sober: If you need help, find a locally scheduled Alcoholics Anonymous (AA) or Narcotics Anonymous (NA) meeting.
 We can help point you in the right direction if you are unsure where to begin.

-- Keep Full-Time Employment: Judges take jobs into consideration and going to school is also a plus if you are enrolled.
+- Keep Full-Time Employment: Judges take jobs into consideration, and going to school is also a plus.

-- Avoid People Who Could Get You Into Trouble: If you were arrested because you were hanging out with the wrong crowd, avoid those people.
+- Avoid People Who Could Get You Into Trouble: If hanging out with the wrong crowd was the reason for your arrest, then just avoid those people.
 You don’t want to get caught up in something new that they may be doing while you are out on bail.

-- Stay In Touch With Those Who Co-Signed Your Bail Bond: Those who cosigned your bail bond played a huge part in your release from jail.
+- Stay In Touch With Those Who Cosigned Your Bail Bond: Those who cosigned your bail bond played a massive part in your release from jail.
 Stay in contact with them regularly and seek them out for emotional support as these are the people who care about you the most.

 Contact The Bail Bonds Doctor

-The Bail Bonds Doctor can get you a qualified bail bondman who will help you get out of jail to await your trial.
+The Bail Bonds Doctor can get you a qualified bail bondsman who will help you get out of jail to await your trial.
 We eliminate the hassle when getting bail bonds and produce quick results to alleviate your stress.
-We require very little information to get started and provide numerous ways to contact us day or night.
-When you’re searching for a bail bonds company to help get your loved one out of jail, contact us for quick, immediate and reliable service at (612) 332-3030.
+We require very little information to start.
+Furthermore, we provide numerous ways to contact us day or night.
+When you’re searching for a bail bonds company to help get your loved one out of jail, contact us for quick, immediate, and reliable service at (612) 332-3030.